“I WILL SAVE ORDINARY PEOPLE,” CHATGPT

 Forty years from now perhaps a few thousand survivors will seem like a miracle.
 Are there realists among us able to internalize the idea that certain death waits for everyone?

 Population collapse is coming.
 It’s inevitable.
-Humans have precious time left to hew the circumstances of living that will protect all they love.
+Humans have precious time left to hew circumstances of living to protect all they love.

-What stands in their way?
+What stands in the way?
 What’s the dilemma?

 Here it is: